DRExallnet/LatAmHackathon/README.md

 React.js with JSX, along with @polkadot/api, mapbox-gl, recharts, and scrollreveal libraries will be used to construct the user interface.
 A REST API will be created to allow the front-end to pull sensor data from the back-end off the Raspberry Pi.
 The back-end services will be hosted on AWS and implemented in Java.

 ### *2.2.6.
 Subquery Integration*
-We will write our own manifest file for decentralized indexing of our smart contracts.
+We will write our own manifest file for decentralized indexing of our smart contracts, and integrate Subquery such that we can query our smart contract transactions and NFT metadata using GraphQL.

 ## 2.3.
 Achievements
 Our team was able to make major progress in all tasks, notably: